Charles Webb (author): Non-materialist lifestyle

 Webb lived a non-materialist life in what amounted to poverty for much of his life.
 He declined an inheritance from his father, a wealthy doctor.
 He sold the film rights to The Graduate for a token one-time payment of $20,000 and made nothing further, including from stage adaptions.
 Webb sold the movie rights to the screen adaptation for The Marriage of a Young Stockbroker and bought an 11-room mansion in Williamstown, Massachusetts, donating it to the Audubon Society after a few weeks and moving away from the college town where he began The Graduate.
-Dr, Preston Robinson, the inventor of the tantalum trigger for the first atomic bombs, and his wife, lived in a very pleasant post modern house on Bulkley Street in the town.
 Webb donated the copyright of 'The Graduate' to the Anti-Defamation League.
 He and his wife donated most of their possessions including art by Robert Rauschenberg and Andy Warhol.
 They lived out of a VW Bus in campgrounds, trailer parks and nudist colonies working odd jobs while home-schooling their children.